Browse by Medical Category

 The Breast Imaging Program at Massachusetts General Hospital Imaging provides comprehensive screening and diagnostic exams using the latest technology, coupled with the expertise of one of the country's largest teams of specialized breast radiologists.

-Working through the Comprehensive Breast Center located at Mass General in Boston, as well as at several community locations, the Breast Imaging team focuses exclusively on the detection and diagnosis of breast cancer using state-of-the-art mammography including 3D mammography (breast tomosynthesis), ultrasound, and MRI technology.
+Working through the Comprehensive Breast Center located at Mass General in Boston, as well as at several community locations, the Breast Imaging team focuses exclusively on the detection and diagnosis of breast cancer using state-of-the-art mammography including breast tomosynthesis, ultrasound and MRI technology.

 The Breast Imaging Program provides:

 Every scan is read by a specialty-trained radiologist: an expert who has extensive training and real-world experience in both the imaging technology being used and the area of body in focus.